The very quaint Falbesoner Ochsenalm nestles in a cirque in the Upper…

 It’s a family affair – with cleaning the mushrooms and with everything else.

-The hut of Falbesoner Ochsenalm is a popular rest stop en route to Neue Regensburger Hut and is a member of Stubai Inns and Restaurants of Culinary Excellence.
+The hut of Falbesoner Ochsenalm is a popular place for hikers to a stop en route to the Neue Regensburger Hut.
+It is also a member of the "Stubaier Genussbetriebe", a collection of huts and restaurants in the valley dedicated to culinary excellence.
 These restaurants strive not only to welcome guests with warm hospitality; they also source all products locally.
-Maridl and her family embodied the locally grown, fresh-food movement long before it was popular.
-They love the natural life and bring to the table what they produce themselves on the Alpine pasture hut.
+Maridl and her family wholeheartedly embrace this sustainable approach and take pleasure in serving guests the best produce the region has to offer, including many things made right here at the hut.

 Apart from amazing foods, Mother Nature grows wonderful, beneficial ingredients for healing elixirs and ointments.
 As a mother of six, Maridl had to be economical and her herbal knowledge proved to be helpful in many an occasion.
-As a passionate hunter, she often goes for marmots.
-With its rich healing properties, marmot fat has many applications for a very wide range of ailments, from pains in ones joints to sore throat.
+She no longer hunts herself, as she once did, but she still finds time to gather the herbs and plants that go into her creams.

-Most of the herbs and plants she uses for her liquid extracts and ointments grow up on the Alpine pastures.
-Fields of St. John’s Wort grow on the base of rock faces.
+Most of the herbs and plants she uses for her liquid extracts and ointments grow on the alpine pastures.
+Fields of St. John’s Wort grow at the base of rock faces.
 The yellow flower has been used for hundreds of years in folk medicine.
-Maridl makes her own St. John’s Wort Oil that is ideal for healing scars.
-Moreover, she collects Wild Thyme, Arnica and Masterwort to prepare elixirs that alleviate sore muscles and growing pains.
+Maridl makes her own St. John’s Wort Oil that is good for scars, while her wild thyme, arnica and masterwort tinctures soothe sore muscles and growing pains.

 Photo Credits: Jörg Koopmann

-In 2005, Maridl rented Falbesoner Ochsenalm herself and ran it together with her uncle.
+In 2005, Maridl decided to take over the Falbesoner Ochsenalm herself together with her uncle.
 Her children used to help her during the summer school holidays, while Maridl’s husband preferred to stay down in the valley.
-Today, Maridl sees her work as her legacy: “My parents introduced me to life on the Alpine pasture, which is a very valuable asset for me.
-They showed me the way into finding my life purpose!”
+Today, Maridl sees her work as her legacy: "My parents introduced me to life at the hut and opened the door to something that has given me much pleasure throughout my life."